GeniusPilot2016/NeoBleeper/docs/MANUAL.md

       These indicators flash or highlight during playback or input, helping you monitor activity at a glance.

     - #### Reset Option
-      **Reset Colors to Default Values:** A one-click button to restore all color settings to their original defaults—perfect for undoing experiments or starting fresh.
+      **Reset Colors to Default Values:** A one-click button to restore all color settings to their original defaultsÂ—perfect for undoing experiments or starting fresh.

   - ## Tools
     These compact yet powerful tools in `File` menu provides quick access to three core features of NeoBleeper, each designed to streamline your workflow and expand creative possibilities.
 Each option is paired with a keyboard shortcut for fast, hands-on control:

     ![image](https://github.com/user-attachments/assets/745efab0-c7c7-4731-ae57-bde327243e6c)

-    - ### Play MIDI File — `Ctrl + M`
+    - ### Play MIDI File - `Ctrl + M`
       Instantly load and play a MIDI through system speaker or sound device file within NeoBleeper.
 This feature is ideal for previewing compositions, testing playback accuracy, or integrating external sequences into your workflow.

       ![image](https://github.com/user-attachments/assets/57e9e124-63a5-42fe-a1fe-ecb0974808c2)